 Applying for SSDI or SSI Benefits

-If you believe that you meet the above criteria, then you may want to apply for benefits under one or more programs funded by the Social Security Administration.
+If you believe that you meet the above criteria, you may want to apply for benefits under one or more programs funded by the Social Security Administration.
 Some reasons why you may seek benefits could include:

-- You have dependents who are harmed by your inability to work and earn a living
+- You have dependents who are harmed by your inability to work and earn a living.

-- It is your right, if you qualify, to receive benefits under programs such as SSDI and SSI
+- It is your right, if you qualify, to receive benefits under programs such as SSDI and SSI.

 The Social Security Administration provides digital instructions for applying for such benefits.
 You could face several hurdles and concerns as you attempt to apply for SSI or SSDI benefits, potentially including:

-- The language on the application forms is dense, confusing, or unclear
+- The language on the application forms is dense, confusing, or unclear.

-- You do not have the mental or physical wherewithal to complete the application process
+- You do not have the mental or physical wherewithal to complete the application process.

-- You lack the necessary resources to obtain the information requested in the application
+- You lack the necessary resources to obtain the information requested in the application.

-What to Expect From SSDI Benefits
+What to Expect When You Apply for SSDI Benefits

 - Your age at the time that you suffered a disability